Here you will find answers to frequently asked questions about the Mental Health Counseling and Behavioral Medicine program at Boston University.

 How much guidance and support could I expect from program faculty?

 Our faculty work quite closely with students.
 Each student is assigned an academic advisor with whom they discuss academic options career paths, and other professional development needs.
 We have an open door policy and strongly encourage students to get to know all of our faculty in order to best support and mentor them.

 What is the typical background of your students?

 Approximately 3/4 of our students come to us immediately after completing their undergraduate degrees.
 Many come to us after 2-3 years of working after receiving their undergraduate degrees.
 We also have students who come to us after working in a different field, sometimes for many years, and who are looking for a career change.
-Most of our students majored in psychology or hard sciences in their undergraduate institutions, although that is not a requirement for our program.
+Most of our students majored in a mental health related field or the hard sciences in their undergraduate institutions, although that is not a requirement for our program.
 Our students come to us from all across the United States, as well as internationally.

 What kinds of jobs do your graduates get after graduation?

 We’re quite proud of the breadth and nature of positions that our graduates are able to obtain.
 They vary considerably by age (young children to geriatric populations), setting (schools, impatient facilities, hospital, general outpatient), severity of dysfunction (serious and persistent mental illness, medically ill, relationship issues), and presenting problem.
 Many of our alumni have private practices and several have supervised current students while they are on clinical training placements.